Sunday 19 September 2021

 There is another empty room now at our house, as Prom Dress Daughter heads to University in Edinburgh.

 We actually drove her there a week ago and it was quite a drive.
 My Eldest hopped in at Newcastle to lend sisterly support.
 We all stayed over at a hotel in the Scottish capital.
-And, after helping to unpack, do a food shop, try to fathom the wifi, and hug out an emotional goodbye, we delivered my first born back to the North East, navigated around the Great North Run and my son and I finally pulled back onto the drive at 7pm; a full 34 hours after leaving.
+And, after helping to unpack, do a food shop, try to fathom the wifi, and hug out an emotional goodbye, we paused to deliver my first born back to the North East (navigating around the Great North Run) before setting the satnav for home.
+My son and I finally pulled back onto the drive at 7pm; a full 34 hours after leaving.

 So, I hear you wonder,

 How does it feel to be just two… or three if you count our gecko?
 How does it feel to look at half emptied wardrobes and shelves with missing ornaments?
 How does it feel to wonder how our girl is coping: in a new flat, in a new city, in a whole new learning environment?
 Well I have to confess that for the first few days we are too exhausted and drained to feel anything.
 The new week cruelly dawns, after very little sleep or rest, and is a punishing game of catch-up: supermarket sweeps, frantic washing and ironing, and late night work prep.
 Then comes fraught back-to-back vets trips, as poor Boris continues to struggle and my days last from 6am to 8pm, before we can even think about food or … sitting down.